 The Caragh River is renowned for its’ fishing and water sports.
 It boasts a good run of spring salmon with the lower river noted for its’ trout.
 It is tidal up to the Caragh Bridge.
 Blackstones bridge to Boheeshal is divided into 7 beats, or fishing areas which rotate at 1.30 per day.
 Only 1 rod is allowed at a time on a beat.
 Fishing is by license.
 The river is one of Ireland few rivers with grade 4 stretches for canoeing and white water rafting the majority is an excellent grade 3 run.
 This area is also one of the places the rare Kerry slug can be seen.

-The Great Southern and Western Railway (GS&WR) was an Irish gauge (5 ft 3 in) railway company in Ireland from 1844 until 1924.
+The Great Southern and Western Railway (GS&WR) was a railway company in Ireland from 1844 until 1924.
+The Glenish Viaduct was an Irish gauge (5 ft 3 in) railway.
 The GS&WR grew until in the late 19th and early 20th centuries, it was the largest of Ireland's "Big Four" railway networks.
 At its peak the GS&WR had an 1,100-mile network, of which 240 miles were double track.

 The Great Southern and Western Railway Company (GS & WR) opened a rail link between Farranfore and Killorglin on 15 January 1885.
 The line was extended by 27 miles to Valentia Harbour in the 1890’s and formally opened on 12 September 1893.

 It served as the main transport system for the Iveragh Peninsula and the last train departed from Killorglin on 30 January 1960.
 The Laune Viaduct in Killorglin, two tunnels and the Gleensk Viaduct are still standing.

 The Royal Irish Constabulary Barracks was constructed between the years of 1870 and 1875.